-Below are the videos we’ve been posted on Instagram as we’ve refined the design, starting with linkages.
+Below are the videos and text we’ve been posting on Instagram as we’ve refined the design – starting with linkages.

 Following on from our previous post, this is a crank-slider mechanism using parts from a #tinkering tool we plan to release in time for some yet to be determined event 😀 but if you want notice of its existence you can sign up to our new mail list.

 Demonstrating different cam shapes using parts from a tinkering tool we plan to release sooner rather than later.
 The red line is an approximation of the path of the black dot which was made by motion tracking a point near the right-hand end of the top linkage.
 The idea being to give and indication of the differences over time, as opposed to the easier to see, up and down movement of the cam follower.

 No more clamps!
 We added feet and next tried a bell crank.
 The kit is not ready to buy yet but if you want notice of its existence you can sign up to our new makers’ mail list) Stay tuned for the ratchet, intermittently 😃